TanStack Start: A Mental Model for Next.js Developers

 })TanStack Start has static prerendering support and dedicated docs for it.
 I would still treat it as something to test against your exact setup instead of assuming it will cover every content-site edge case the way Next.js does.
 For a SaaS app with a handful of marketing pages, that may not matter.
 For a large docs site, it probably does.

 Next.js ISR is revalidate: 60 and you mostly stop thinking about it.
-TanStack Start takes a lower-level route.
-You control stale-while-revalidate behavior through HTTP cache headers rather than a framework-managed ISR primitive.
+TanStack Start takes a lower-level route: you control stale-while-revalidate behavior through CDN-level Cache-Control headers rather than a framework-managed ISR primitive.
+There are dedicated ISR docs — you set headers on server routes or follow the built-in guide.
+More explicit than revalidate: 60, but not undocumented manual work either.

 // TanStack Start server route with cache headers